Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Supremum of the local time when

-Before stating the next fact, which proves that the supremum of the local time is negligible outside the "deep bottoms" of the standard valleys, we need to define what we mean exactly by "deep bottom".
+Before stating the next fact, which proves that the local time is negligible {(compared to $t$)} outside the "deep bottoms" of the standard valleys, we need to define what we mean exactly by "deep bottom".
 We define

-Note that the definition we give is different from the one in \cite{advech}.
-Indeed, the presence of negative jumps for the environment in our context implies to take some precautions and to adapt some definitions.
+where $\tilde \tau_j^-(.)$ and $\tilde \tau_j^+(.)$ have the same meaning as in the beginning of Subsection \ref{coin}.
+Note that the definition we give for $\mathcal{D}_j$ is different from the one in Section 3.2.2 of \cite{advech}.
+The need for a different definition comes from the fact that, in our case, the potential $V$ is allowed to make negative jumps.
+Because of this, some arguments given in \cite{advech}, with their definition of $\mathcal{D}_j $, fail to hold in our case.

 \begin{fact} Recall the definitions of $\tau^*(h)$ and $m^*(h)$ in Subsection \ref{firstmin}.
 There are positive constants $C_1, C_2, C_3$ such that for $t$ large enough,